 At birth we are given all the knowledge we need to know, and then we spend the rest of our lives relearning it.
 But there are some moments, aside from birth, some sets of circumstances, where everything is perfect; there is no past, no future.
-There is now. and at that moment, everything about it is good.
+There is now. and at that moment, everything has a resonance of the sublime.
 The reason for this corollary is pretty obvious.
 The two are the same.
 You strip down everything in your life to what matters.
 Past and future coalesce.
 You understand yourself, or at least everything that is around you at that moment.
 You glimpse life without all the external paraphernalia.
 At birth, it is because there is nothing else to you but the air you breath and the arms that hold you.
-At these transcendental moments, those other times, it is simply because you don’t care any more.
-It is as if you are discovering an old forgotten secret, a secret that the rigours of your life have buried deep in your sub-conscious.
+At later transcendental moments, these other moments, it is simply because you don’t care any more, you refuse the impact.
+It is as if you are discovering an old forgotten secret, a secret that the rigours of your life have buried deep in your subconscious.
 Whether it be out of protection or practicality, you don’t know.
-Perhaps either situation is the same.
+Perhaps both come down to the same.

+I’m finally on my own again, in a region devoid of tourists, a region devoid of prospect for tourists.
 I am beyond weary as the bus begins to hit unsealed roads and the small children to my north, south, east and west in the enclosed space continue their cries.
 The sun is blazing overhead in the midday sky, my legs have not been straight since getting onto the bus seven hours prior in Lusaka, and I had begun to reach that stage where my own body odour was beginning to become apparent to me.
 I actually started my transit in Livingstone the night before, sixteen hours in the rear view, and a sighting of the end of the tunnel was not forthcoming.
 We are on the doorstep of Chingola, the last town before the border, and by this stage I am acquainted with the two burly middle aged men on my right.
 They are Congolese, their English nigh on understandable, and they are stoic while my body starts to shred.
 The bald one is strength personified like a father, a father to my growing isolation; gives the right answers badly.
 Scottie Pippen.
-The bearded one is stoic in that he reveals little, brevity being his sword and armour, whether for effect or for nonchalance, I cannot tell.
+The bearded one is stoic in that he reveals little, brevity being his sword and his armour; whether for effect or for nonchalance, I cannot tell.
 Karl Malone.
 Both wear three layers of increasing thickness while I struggle to wear one.
 Scottie tells me thirty percent of Lubumbashi, our final destination, speak English.
 I don’t believe him but tell him that I do.
 Karl glowers.
-We talk sparingly, Karl even moreso and with Scottie as a mediator.
+The three of us talk sparingly, particularly Karl, and when we do it’s with Scottie as a mediator.
 I’m going to have to work for their companionship.

 He remembered the first time she used the word ‘boyfriend’ to describe him to someone else.
-They were walking down the street hand in hand and they had come across someone on the corner that she had known since she was the height of a glorified chess piece, but hadn’t seen in many years.
-Israelis have this way of not introducing the people they’re with to the people they come across, but in this instance she did, reverting to English and bringing him into the fray.
+They were walking down the street hand in hand and they had come across someone on the corner that she knew from Imperial, her madcap international house on the other side of town, one whom I had somehow not met yet.
+Another Chilean.
+Because of the brokenness of their English, and the level of shorthand developed in that building, I had become accustomed to being on the periphery of these Imperial conversations.
+This time, though, I found myself front and centre, as she reverted to English and brought him into the fray.
 The best thing about it to him was that it felt subconscious.
 She had engaged him without thought, and used the word with even less thought.
 Perhaps it is the muscle memories below the words which are those that can be read most lucidly of all.